Restriction theorems for $\mu$-(semi)stable framed sheaves: Jordan-H older filtration

 \section{Jordan-H\"older filtration}

-By analogy with the study of Gieseker-semistable coherent sheaves, we will define Jordan-H\"older filtrations for framed sheaves.
+By analogy with the study of Gieseker semistable sheaves, we will define Jordan-H\"older filtrations for semistable $d$-dimensional framed sheaves.
 Because of the framing, one needs to use Lemma \ref{lem:fra} in the construction of the filtration.
-Moreover, in general we cannot extend the notions of \emph{socle} and the \emph{extended socle} for stable torsion free sheaves to the framed case, because, for example, the sum of two framed saturated subsheaves may not be framed saturated, hence we construct these objects only for a smaller family of framed sheaves having some extra properties. \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a semistable framed sheaf of positive rank $r.$ A Jordan-H\"older filtration of $\mathcal{E}$ is a filtration
+Moreover, in general we cannot extend the notions of \emph{socle} and the \emph{extended socle} for stable pure sheaves to the framed case, because, for example, the sum of two framed saturated subsheaves may not be framed saturated, hence we construct these objects only for a smaller family of framed sheaves having some extra properties. \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a semistable $d$-dimensional framed sheaf.
+A \textit{Jordan-H\"older filtration} of $\mathcal{E}$ is a filtration